erichartline/freeCodeCamp/README.md

 # Free Code Camp
 This is a directory of my solutions to the algorithm challenges on Free Code Camp.
-This README includes all solved algorithm challenges, as well as links to my finished projects.
+This page includes all of my solved algorithm challenges, as well as links to my finished projects.

 [FCC Profile Link](https://www.freecodecamp.com/wildlifehexagon)